College of Education

 Length of Degree and Residency Requirements

 We strive to offer quality training and supervision to our students.
 We thus have a length of degree and residency requirements to promote students’ educational and professional development.
-In order to obtain the doctoral degree from our program, we require students to complete:
+To obtain the doctoral degree from our program, we require students to complete:

 • At least 3 full-time academic years of graduate study (or the equivalent thereof) plus an equivalent of one full-time year of a pre-doctoral psychology internship;